-The F# 2.0 Language Specification
+The F# 4.0 Language Specification

-Note: This documentation is the specification of the 2.0 release of F# made by Microsoft Research and the Microsoft Developer Division in April 2010.
+Note: This documentation is the specification of version 4.0 of the F# language, released in 2015-16.

-Discrepancies may exist between this specification and the 2.0 implementation.
+Discrepancies may exist between this specification and the 4.0 implementation.
 Some of these are noted as comments in this document.
 If you find further discrepancies please contact us and we will gladly address the issue in future releases of this specification.
-The F# team is always very grateful for feedback on this specification, and on both the design and implementation of F#.
-You can submit feedback by emailing fsbugs@microsoft.com.
+The F# team is always grateful for feedback on this specification, and on both the design and implementation of F#.
+You can submit feedback by opening issues, comments and pull requests at https://github.com/fsharp/fsfoundation/tree/gh-pages/specs/language-spec.

-The latest version of this specification can be found at www.fsharp.net.
+The latest version of this specification can be found at fsharp.org.
 Many thanks to the F# user community for their helpful feedback on the document so far.